Recto and verso: Latin script

 The "recto" and "verso" terms can also be employed for the front and back of a one-sheet artwork, particularly in drawing.
 A recto-verso drawing is a sheet with drawings on both sides, for example in a sketchbook—although usually in these cases there is no obvious primary side.
 Some works are planned to exploit being on two sides of the same piece of paper, but usually the works are not intended to be considered together.
 Paper was relatively expensive in the past; good drawing paper still is much more expensive than normal paper.

 By book publishing convention, the first page of a book, and sometimes of each section and chapter of a book, is a recto page, and hence all recto pages will have odd numbers and all verso pages will have even numbers.

-In many early printed books or incunables and still in some 16th-century books (e.g. João de Barros's Décadas da Ásia), it is the folia ("leaves") rather than the pages, that are numbered.
+In many early printed books or incunables (e.g. João de Barros's Décadas da Ásia), it is the folia ("leaves") rather than the pages, that are numbered, a term called foliation, which is opposed to pagination.
 Thus, each folium carries a consecutive number on its recto side, while on the verso side there is no number.
 This was also very common in e.g. internal company reports in the 20th century, before double-sided printers became commonplace in offices.
+In early 20th century British diary culture, a hybridisation between the two forms was popular, where pages were numbered sequentially (pagination), however the page number was only displayed on the verso page, imitating foliation and avoiding placing a number on the recto page which introduced a new chapter, which traditionally did not display a number.
+These diaries were often hand-numbered, and the form is very rarely used for printed books.